 Associate Professor, Department Chair

-Doctor of Philosophy, Criminology 2013, Indiana University of Pennsylvania; Masters of Criminology 2005, Indiana University of Pennsylvania; Bachelor of Arts in Psychology 2003, Duquesne University
+Doctor of Philosophy, Criminology, Indiana University of Pennsylvania, 2013; Masters of Criminology, Indiana University of Pennsylvania, 2005; BA, Psychology, Duquesne University, 2003

 Brian joined the CCJ Department in 2009.
 He received a Bachelor’s Degree in Psychology from Duquesne University, with an emphasis in existential phenomenology.
 Brian’s Master’s and Doctorate degrees in criminology are from Indiana University of Pennsylvania.
 Brian’s areas of interest and research include criminal violence, victimology, mass media and crime, and criminological theory.
 He has four children – Eva, Oliver, and twins – Everett and Violet.